 Batata Saung is a Konkani dish.
 It’s a spicy curry with onions and potatoes.
 I heard about this dish from a family friend.
 I had also heard that it’s a spicy dish.
 I always wanted to try this dish because I love spicy food.
 As usual I searched about this dish 😉 Read various versions of the recipe.
 Tried it various times and have come up with my version.

 I tell you, it’s a must try versatile dish.
 As usual I have used very little oil.
 This curry goes well with hot steamed rice, dosa, chapatti and roti.
-My personal favourite is with Rice and chapathi.
+I like it with dosa.

 Preparation time: 20 minutes Cooking time: 20 minutes Author: Anusha Acharya Recipe Type: Side dish Cuisine: South Indian Serving: 3 to 4 persons 1 Cup = 250 ml

 Arisina pudi/ Haldee paudar/ Turmeric powder – ¼ turmeric

 Kottambari beeja/ Dhaniya ke beej/ Coriander seeds – 2 tablespoons

 Menthe kaalu/ Methee beej/ Fenugreek seeds – ¼ teaspoon

 Byadgi mensinkayi/Byadgi mirch/ Byadgi chillies – 8 to 10

 Bellulli/ Lahasun/ Garlic – 2 big cloves/ 5 to 6 cloves